Nikoloz Rachveli

 Nikoloz Rachveli (ნიკოლოზ რაჭველი; born 15 May 1979) is a Georgian conductor, composer and cultural manager.
 He composes and arranges for theatre and film, using themes from Georgian and non-Georgian composers.
-Memanishvili is the Principal Conductor of the Georgia National Symphony Orchestra, and Head of the Georgia National Music Center.
+Rachveli is the Principal Conductor of the Georgian Philharmonic Orchestra and head of the Georgia National Music Center.
 He has been leading the Mikeladze Symphony Orchestra since 2007.

 Childhood and education

 Nikoloz (Nika) Rachveli was born to Georgian parents in Tbilisi.
 His family originated from the Racha region in Western Georgia, hence the artist's name Rachveli, which literally means "from Racha".
 It was in Racha where the composer was first exposed to Georgian chants and polyphonic folk songs.

 He began music studies at Tbilisi Mikeladze Music School and at the age of nine wrote a children’s opera, staged by musician and director Maka Aroshidze.
 While at the school he formed a jazz band in which he played piano.
 He was encouraged to perform publicly by musicologist Evgeny Machavariani, artistic director of the Georgian State Philharmonic.

-Memanishvili attended the Evgeni Mikeladze Art College, graduating in 1996.
+Rachveli attended the Evgeni Mikeladze Art College, graduating in 1996.
 Further study was at the University of Music and Performing Arts, Vienna, from 1999 to 2003, and the Tbilisi State Conservatoire department of composition, from where he graduated in 2005.